In the realm of the very, very small

-Today, nanotechnology is regarded as a future technology.
-Its name comes from the Greek word «nanos», which means «dwarf».
-One nanometre equals one billionth of a metre and is therefore about 2,000 times thinner than a human hair.
-Because of the small dimensions involved, synthetically produced nanomaterials are acquiring new properties and functions.
+Nanotechnology is regarded as a technology of the future.
+The name comes from the Greek word «nanos», which means «dwarf».
+One nanometre is equal to one billionth of a metre and is therefore about 2000 times thinner than a hair.
+Because of their minuscule size, synthetically manufactured nanomaterials acquire new properties and functions.

 Nanotechnology can, for example, be used in cancer therapy.
-It also plays an increasingly important role in electronics and in the packaging industry.
+It is also playing an increasingly important role in electronics and in the packaging industry.
 But the use of synthetic nanomaterials also raises questions.
-Are these new kinds of materials harmless to human beings and the environment?
+Are these new kinds of materials harmless to humans and the environment?

-Researchers go to great lengths to check questions of toxicology or environmental compatibility.
-But this evidence is not easy to obtain, and is therefore not universally available.
-Nevertheless, synthetic nanomaterials are already in use, sometimes without consumers knowing.
+Research efforts are focussed on examining questions about toxicology or environmental impact.
+But these proofs are not easy to produce and are therefore not universally available.
+In spite of this, synthetic nanomaterials are already in use, sometimes without the knowledge of the consumer.

-TA-SWISS identifies topics in the field of nanotechnology that could be socially controversial.
+TA-SWISS monitors topics from the field of nanotechnology that could be socially controversial.
 This covers in particular the fields of medicine, nutrition and the environment.
-In public discussions, with participative methods and with recommendations from studies, TA-SWISS encourages the dialogue between science, industry and society.
+In public discussions, with participatory methods and with recommendations from studies, TA-SWISS encourages dialogue between science, industry and society.